flokkyn/thesis-template/03. DATA/Presentations_01_06_2023.md

 Crypton Future Media is guilty about surconsommation and abuse towards users because:

-- Permanant collection of merchchange every seasons and they create new events every 2 weeks to sell merch as well.
+- Permanant collection of merch change every seasons and they create new events every 2 weeks to sell merch as well.
 - During one concert which was a tribute to the deceased composer Wowaka, they did a sponsored advise about a guitar.
 - They regulary organize outfits designs competition on social media (ex:Pixiv) where fans post new designs where they are not paid for.
 It's free works.